HaoNLe/FashionWebapp/IntroTodeepLearning.md

 The final difference is that now there are two output nodes.
 One output node suffices for *binary classification* (think hotdog not hotdog) but can get clunky if you try to fit in more than two possible outcomes.
 For example: having an output of
 >[0 .33] = hotdog, (.33, .67) = burger, [.67 1] = sandwich

 is worse for the people and machine involved as opposed to having 1 output node for each outcome.
 There are also mathematical reasons behind this: what if an item was half sandwich half hotdog?
 These two items are at the ends of the distribution and as such the machine might output a value that is in the middle, completely misclassifying the item as a burger.
 The reason why this happens is because there is no linear relationship between hotdogs, burgers, and sandwiches.
 Burgers aren't necessarily half hotdog and half sandwich so representing all three on a single scale of 0 to 1 is incorrect.
-This idea will be important for structured data and categorical variables (though we won't be using these for our project).
+This idea is important for structured data and categorical variables (though we won't be using these for our project).

 Having multiple output nodes increases the flexibility in what our machine can tell us about the data.
 For image recognition, networks have an output node per category and this allows the network to express how likely an image is multiple things.
 In this example, OA1 would tell you how much the machine believes its a hotdog, and OA2 would tell you much the machine believes its a burger.
-If, continuing the example, both OA1 and OA2 return 1, we can conclude that the network believes the image is a hotdog and a burger.
-I.e. the classifier cannot tell if it is one or the other.
+If, continuing the example, both OA1 and OA2 return 1, we can conclude that the network believes the image is a hotdog and a burger i.e. the classifier cannot tell if it is one or the other.

 ## Activation Functions
 Some useful links if you don't want to read this section: